As a grown-up, I sometimes forget to have fun. Days iulled with the word 'should' can rob us all of creative play.

 Pick a handmade craft you loved as a child

 As Maria Kondo would put it, what 'sparks joy'?
-I have very fond childhood memories of cane weaving and macrame with my mum.
-I took up macrame once again a few years back and loved it so much I've added it to the MakeKit range.
-Both the macrame plant holder and macrame bag have been top sellers with adults and teens.
+I have very fond childhood memories of cane weaving and macramé with my mum.
+I took up macramé once again a few years back and loved it so much I've added it to the MakeKit range.
+Our macrame plant holder is a very popular kit with both adults and teens.

 Finish that project once and for all